Chapter 1 - Mr. Pib

 Macy Eldridge knew something was terribly wrong even before she opened her eyes and saw Mr. Pib stone cold dead on the pillow beside her.

-Fear curled a little tighter around her heart.
-Lori Kay?
-Julie Anne?
+Not a chance.
+Fear coiled a little tighter around her heart.
+Lori?
+Julie?
 Chad?
 Grandkids?
 No. No phone calls.

 Leave David alone.
 Remember what he did for you.

 What was she doing… not only talking to herself, but answering, too?
 Bad habit, one she needed to break… but then, why should she?
 Who else would she talk to?

 Oh, for crying out loud, Macy, stop the pity party and get on with it.

 She inhaled deeply and slowly opened her eyes to see Mr. Pib’s green eyes frozen open in a blank stare.
 The breath hissed out of Macy’s chest like air out of a fat balloon and her heart withered into a hard little fist, barely beating.
 She curled onto her side facing him, lay her palm on the side of his head, and let the flash flood of tears sweep away all thoughts except that Mr. Pib was gone.